All Episodes

 I'm sure there'll be a pretty swift and strong response.

-Um yes, he's convened a security cabinet.
+Yes, he's convened the security cabinet.

-But let me say this not only uh do you and I love Israel, but having just come back from Israel and spent the week in conferences um about legal challenges Israel's facing, I have to tell you that you are absolutely loved in Israel.
+Not only do you and I love Israel, but having just come back from Israel and spent the week in conferences about legal challenges Israel's facing, I have to tell you that you are absolutely loved in Israel.

-Well, the facts are the facts that you know they're surrounded by people that have been trying to destroy them.
+They're surrounded by people that have been trying to destroy them.

-Uh uh uh seeing seeing this this d yeah Congresswoman saying things that are just unbelievable.
+It's a little scary right now seeing this Congresswoman saying things that are just unbelievable.

-I'm of the school that the greatest threat right now of anti-Semitism in this country comes from this so-called progressive left, which in my view is anything other than progressive.
+Yeah, I'm of the school, quite frankly, and I don't hesitate to say this, and I'm only speaking for myself, I'm of the school that the greatest threat right now, anti-Semitism in this country, comes from this so-called progressive left, which in my view is anything other than progressive.

 So it's pure and simple anti-Semitism by any stretch of the imagination.